UtahJimmy/utahjimmy.github.io/_projects/4_project.md

 ![header](http://sci.utah.edu/~jimmy/website/eurorack/l1.jpg)
 {: refdef}

 In the spirit of over-engineering absolutely everything, I opted to go with a linear power supply.
-I think I found L-1 recommended on MW or similar, and decided it would be fun to build on my own.
-I bought the kit, but was pretty disappointed with the provided components.
-A lot of no-name capacitors and the power distribution boards had a missing trace, so I had to jumper some of the grounds.
+I found [L-1](http://l-1.su/Power.html) recommended on [MW](https://www.muffwiggler.com/forum/viewtopic.php?t=128163) and decided it would be fun to build on my own from a kit.
+On receipt, I was pretty disappointed with the non-name component quality, and the power distribution boards had a missing trace, so I had to jumper some of the grounds.
+I bought a bunch of replacement caps, thicker guage wire, and better heatsinks to increase chances for success.
 In the end everything powered on fine and worked!

 {:refdef: style="text-align: center;"}
 ![header](http://sci.utah.edu/~jimmy/website/eurorack/psu.jpg)
 {: refdef}

-I also opted to replace the power jack with something a bit more skookum.
+I also opted to replace the IEC receptacle with something [a bit more skookum](https://www.mouser.com/ProductDetail/631-FN9280-4-06).
 Whatever the L1 shipped with felt pretty cheap and I wasn't about to fry myself (or, god forbid, the modular).

 In the end, the already pricey linear supply cost me an additional ~$80 in additional components to have something that could withstand the rigors of sitting on my desk.